Sheetali Pranayama (Cooling Breath): Steps, Precautions & Benefits

 By entering the practice with mental stillness and physical readiness, the effects of Sheetali Pranayama become more profound.

-How to Practice Sheetali Pranayama
+How to Practice Sheetali Pranayama?

 Here is a step-by-step guide to practising Sheetali Pranayama safely and effectively: